BlakvGhost/BlakvGhost/README2.md

 # Mon Projet

-La date actuelle est : Fri Jan 13 2023
+La date actuelle est : Sat Jan 14 2023

 ## Quote

-"Happiness cannot be travelled to, owned, earned, worn or consumed.
-Happiness is the spiritual experience of living every minute with love, grace and gratitude."
+"Think in the morning.
+Act in the noon.
+Eat in the evening.
+Sleep in the night."

-🤖 This README2.md is updated with cruelty, by Quavo ❤️
+🤖 This README2.md is updated with horror, by Quavo ❤️

-Last update: Fri Jan 13 2023
+Last update: Sat Jan 14 2023